 “Chronic absence” is defined as missing at least 10% of the school days for which a student is enrolled over the course of an academic year for any reason.
 It serves as an early warning sign that children may be falling behind academically and are at risk of academic failure.

 As a friendly reminder, our Board of Education policy emphasizes that consistent, daily attendance is essential for student success.
 The Board is committed to reducing unexcused absences, tardiness, and early departures, and we need your partnership to make this possible for your child.
 We will continue to monitor attendance closely and be in communication when we see these trends and work collaboratively with families to find solutions that ensure we provide interventions aimed at our students maximizing their potential.
-Our team led by, Principal, Samantha Lynch, and School Psychologist, Michelle Quattrone, will be working with students and their families who are regularly missing school to create personalized plans of support to ensure we get the most of our time at Elm Drive!
+Our team led by, Principal, Samantha Lynch, and School Psychologist, Elizabeth Rizzi, will be working with students and their families who are regularly missing school to create personalized plans of support to ensure we get the most of our time at Elm Drive!

-A.C.Es (Adverse Childhood Experiences)
+A.C.E.s (Adverse Childhood Experiences)

 Supporting our children mentally, emotionally, and socially is of the utmost importance to the faculty and staff at Elm Drive Elementary.
 Many children may have difficulty expressing how they feel or adjusting to the social and academic rigors of school.
 Our staff are learning how exactly these circumstances are impacting the overall well-being of our children, students, and families and want to help navigate these challenging times together.